Nexucis/ci-checkFiles/README.md

 ```

 ## Run the script without docker
 Docker bothering you ?
-You think that is overkill to use docker to run just to tiny script ?
+You think that is overkill to use docker to run just two tiny script ?
 Here is the way to use it without docker.

 ### checkEncoding